Edwin Lawrence Godkin

-Edwin Lawrence Godkin (2 October 1831 – 21 May 1902) was an American journalist and newspaper editor.
+Edwin Lawrence Godkin (2 October 1831 – 21 May 1902) was an American journalist.
 He founded The Nation and was the editor-in-chief of the New York Evening Post from 1883 to 1899.

 Early life

 Godkin was born in Moyne (a hamlet in Knockananna), County Wicklow, Ireland.
 His father, James Godkin, was a Congregationalist minister and a journalist.
 He studied law at Queen's College, Belfast, where he was the first president of the Literary and Scientific Society.